 - Cognitive issues, such as problems with memory and concentration

-Whiplash may seem minor at first, especially if symptoms are slow to appear.
+Whiplash may initially seem minor, especially if symptoms are slow to appear.
 However, neck trauma causes severe and significant injury.
-If left untreated, a victim can develop chronic pain and discomfort in their back and neck.
-Anyone suffering from whiplash should seek medical attention, even if his or her injuries initially appear to be minor.
+If left untreated, a victim can develop chronic pain and discomfort in that region.
+Anyone suffering from whiplash should seek medical attention, even if their injuries initially appear minor.

-Treatment for soft tissue injuries may include immobilization and wearing a neck brace, physical therapy, or pain medications.
-After any injury accident, consult with your doctor for medical treatment options to treat your injuries.
+Treatment for soft tissue injuries may include immobilization, wearing a neck brace, physical therapy, or pain medications.
+After any injury accident, consult with your doctor for medical treatment options related to your injuries.

 Medical Attention for Soft Tissue Injuries